A Simple Algorithm for Computing BOCP: Performance Evaluation

 \subsection{Methodologies}

-To investigate the efficiency and effective, we compare our method (i.e., R{ E2L}) with several baseline methods, which are either the algorithms used to handle more general case of polygons, or the simpler versions of our proposed method.
-We next shortly introduce these methods.
+We compare our method (i.e., R{ E2L}) with several baselines, which are either the algorithms used to handle more general case of polygons, or the simpler versions of our proposed method.
+We shortly introduce them as follows.

+\textit{CGAL.} We directly use the implementation of C{ GAL}.$~$The essence of this method is to directly$~$invoke the algorithm of boolean operation on \textit{general polygons},$~$defined$~$as \texttt{GeneralPol} \texttt{ygon\_2} in C{ GAL}.
+Specifically, the ``CGAL::Cartesian$<$Number$\_$ type$>$''$~$is$~$used$~$as$~$the$~$kernel, in$~$which$~$``Number$\_$type''$~$denotes the$~$exact$~$rational$~$number-type$~$by default (see the header file ``arr$\_$rational$\_$nt.h'' in C{ GAL} for reference).
+Based on this kernel, we construct ``CGAL::Gps$\_$circle $\_$segment$\_$traits$\_$2'' trait class, and the following objects ``Curve$\_$2, X$\_$monotone$\_$curve$\_$2, Ge neral$\_$ polygon$\_$2, Point$\_$2'' are used, which inherit the trait class above.

-\textbf{Berberich.} We directly appeal to the algorithm in \cite{EricBerberich:aComputational}, which is initially developed for computing boolean operations of conic polygons.
+\textit{Berberich.} We directly use the algorithm in \cite{EricBerberich:aComputational}, which is initially developed for computing boolean operations of conic polygons.
 This method employs the D{ CEL} structure to represent the polygons.
-It first decomposes non-x-monotone conic curves (of two polygons) and then computes the arrangement of segments using the plane sweep method; next, it uses the results of arrangement to compute the \textit{overlap} of two polygons in order to achieve boolean operation.
-Our implementation also uses the components of L{ EAD} and C{ GAL} by following the guidance of \cite{EricBerberich:aComputational}.
-(Note: more information about the D{ CEL} structure and computing the overlap of two polygons please refer to Charpter 2 of \cite{MarkdeBerg:computational}.)
+It first decomposes non-x-monotone conic curves and then computes the arrangement of segments using the plane sweep method; next, it uses the results of arrangement to compute the \textit{overlap} of two polygons in order to achieve boolean operation.
+This algorithm is similar to that of C{ GAL}, recall Section \ref{sec:related work}.
+(Remark: more information about the D{ CEL} structure and computing the overlap of two polygons can be found in \cite{MarkdeBerg:computational}.)

-\textbf{CGAL.} We directly use the implementation of C{ GAL}.
-Its essence is to directly appeal to the algorithm of boolean operation on \textit{general polygons}, defined as \texttt{GeneralPolygon\_2} in C{ GAL}; this algorithm is (almost) the same as the one in \cite{EricBerberich:aComputational}, recall Section \ref{sec:related work}.